Spaf's Students, Past and Present

 Jeff Avery

-Jeff wast in CS, co-advised by Saurabh Bagchi.
+Jeff was in CS, co-advised by Saurabh Bagchi.
 He graduated in 2017 and is now at Northrop Grumman.
 His thesis was on using deception to protect patching against reverse engineering.
+He is a Program Manager and Tech Fellow at Northrop Grumman.

 Florian Buchholz